hhs98/spreadsmile/README.md

 ## Runnning this project

+6. Open this folder in vscode with `code .`
-6. Now run this project with `python manage.py runserver`
+7. Now run this project with `python manage.py runserver`
-7. Now you are ready to follow this [Video](https://drive.google.com/file/d/1coWXVfEjEysmnmyV-bebagUFDiqCaarD/view?usp=sharing)
+8. Now you are ready to follow this [Video](https://drive.google.com/file/d/1coWXVfEjEysmnmyV-bebagUFDiqCaarD/view?usp=sharing)

-# Good Luck
+# Good Luck!